Sandeep1925/ETH__2/README.md

 ### Frontend Interaction

 #### index.js
 The index.js file provides a React component to interact with the Assessment contract.
-Users can connect their Ethereum wallet, view their balance, and perform Placing and Canceling Bids operations with updation of account name.
+Users can view their account balance, place or cancel bids, set an account name, start an auction, and adjust the bidding limit.

 ### Deployment Script